Get Live Help

 Idle timeout: Timeout value for the session in seconds.
 To avoid early timeout, set it to a larger value, for example a week (604800 seconds).

 Determining if a connection is idle is based on the network traffic generated by the connection, not the activity of the user.
-For example, if an application or the taskbar of a graphical desktop displays the time which is updated every minute, it generates network traffic every minute, negating the effects of timeout values greater than one minute and preventing One Identity Safeguard for Privileged Sessions (SPS) from closing the connection.
+For example, if an application or the taskbar of a graphical desktop displays the time which is updated every minute, it generates network traffic every minute, negating the effects of timeout values greater than one minute and preventing SPS from closing the connection.

 Session timeout: Timeout value for the session in seconds.